Christmas Plants to Grow Indoors

 You'll find an assortment of plant colors, sizes and forms here to satisfy your style.
 From the velvety trumpets of amaryllis to tiny clusters of Kalanchoe flowers, you just can't ignore the burst of fresh color live plants bring to a room, especially in winter.

-And though each indoor plant is eye-catching on its own, why not display several together for a splashy display.
+And though each indoor plant is eye-catching on its own, why not arrange several together for a splashy display.
 To show off a group of plants to their best advantage, give them enough space to keep them from looking crowded.

 Already have a houseful of plants?
 Not to worry -- these seasonal plants play nicely among your existing indoor jungle.
 Many Christmas plants will look spectacular against a backdrop of green foliage houseplants, such as big-leaved philodendrons or delightfully textured ferns and ivies.